 Written by Attorney Andrea Wimmer.

-Getting married can be such an exciting time in a person’s life.
-You’re planning not just the perfect wedding, but your future together.
+Getting married can be such an exciting time in life.
+You’re planning not just the perfect wedding but also your future together.
 But sharing a life together often means sharing your financial wellness as well.
 If you're starting your marriage with a lot of debt, that "for richer or poorer" aspect comes into play a lot sooner than you might be comfortable with.
-You may be wondering whether you're risking a happily ever after by bringing your debt into the marriage with you.
+You may be wondering if you're risking your happily ever after by bringing your debt into the marriage with you.

-If you’re already pretty sure that filing bankruptcy is the way to go, but are worried about the timing, keep reading.
-Instead of going over whether you should do it before or after you get married.
+If you’re already pretty sure that filing bankruptcy is the way to go, the next question to ask yourself is whether you should do it before or after you get married.
 Whatever you decide could affect not only yourself but your future spouse as well.
 This article focuses on how being married (or not) impacts a bankruptcy case.

-Before your wedding, you and your partner are treated as two completely different people under the United States Bankruptcy Code.
+Before your wedding, you and your partner are treated as two completely different people under the U.S. Bankruptcy Code.
 Here’s what that means:

-only your wages are part of the means test
+Only your wages are considered in the means test.

-Of course, if you and your future spouse own joint property or are co-signed on a debt together, it will come up in your bankruptcy case.
+Of course, if you and your future spouse own joint property or have co-signed a debt together, it will come up in your bankruptcy case.
 But that has nothing to do with whether you’re married.
-It would be exactly the same if your mom was co-signed on one of your credit cards or a car loan.
-For more on how it works when there is joint debt and how bankruptcy affects a partner’s credit, check out this article.
+It would be exactly the same if your mom was a co-signer on one of your credit cards or a car loan.

 Unlike Chapter 13 bankruptcy, Chapter 7 is a pretty quick process.
-Once the bankruptcy discharge is granted, you’ll be free of all dischargeable debts incurred before filing.
+Once the court grants your bankruptcy discharge, you’ll be free of all dischargeable debts incurred before filing.
 This can happen as quickly as 4-6 months.
-While Chapter 7 bankruptcy doesn’t eliminate all types of debt, it will erase credit card debt, medical bills, personal loans, old apartment leases and the like.
-It allows you to enter the next stage of your life - married life - without having old debts, judgments, lawsuits or wage garnishments hanging over you.
+While Chapter 7 bankruptcy doesn’t eliminate all types of debt, it will erase credit card debt, medical bills, personal loans, old apartment leases, and the like.
+It also allows you to enter into your married life without having old debts, judgments, lawsuits, or wage garnishments hanging over you.

 Yes — you absolutely can.
 While married couples can file a joint bankruptcy case, they’re not required to do so.
 That means you can file bankruptcy without your spouse even after you get married.

-… as mentioned, you can now choose between a joint bankruptcy and an individual bankruptcy.
-Either way, you are now a married couple and bankruptcy law deals with that differently.
+After you’re married, you can choose between filing a joint bankruptcy and individual bankruptcy.
+Either way, if you’re part of a married couple, bankruptcy law deals with that differently.
 Here are some of the main things it will affect.

 This will necessarily increase your household income quite a bit.
-The good news is that the Bankruptcy Code provides a marital adjustment to deduct any expenses the nonfiling spouse has that don’t benefit the joint household.
+The good news is that the Bankruptcy Code provides a marital adjustment that allows you to deduct any expenses the non-filing spouse has that don’t benefit the joint household.
 Examples of this type of expense are student loan payments and child support or alimony obligations from a prior marriage.
 The bankruptcy court may need you to provide documentation to back these claims up.

-So, if your soon-to-be spouse earns a lot more money than you do, it may not be possible to file Chapter 7 bankruptcy after getting married may not be possible.
+What does this all mean?
+If your soon-to-be spouse earns a lot more money than you do, it may not be possible to file Chapter 7 bankruptcy after you get married.

 Property & Exemptions

-Whether all of your property or only joint property is part of your bankruptcy depends on whether you live in a common law state or a community property state.
-Community property states consider a married couple’s property to belong to both spouses, no matter who paid for it.
+Whether all of your property or only joint property is part of your bankruptcy depends on whether you live in a common-law state or a community property state.
+In community property states, a married couple’s property is considered the property of both spouses, no matter who paid for it.

 Exemptions usually apply to single people but married couples are often able to double some or all exemptions.
 State law determines whether exemptions can be doubled for one spouse’s bankruptcy in an individual case.
 Whether it’s real estate, money in your bank accounts, or that beautiful new toaster oven you got at the wedding, the bankruptcy trustee can only touch it if it’s not covered by an exemption.